uschpc/TAC450-DataScience-Fall2025/week3/README.md

 ```
 python carc_conda_setup.py
 ```
-Note: if after running this python carc_conda_setup.py script, your terminal still shows something like
+Note: if after running this python carc_conda_setup.py script, if your terminal still shows something like
 ```
 bash4-4$
 ```